sarkartanmay393/sarkartanmay393/README.md

 [![Header](header.png "Header")](https://tanmaysarkar.me/)
 <h1 align="center"> Hi Folks <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="27px"> </h1>

 <p align='center'><b> I am studying Computer Science and Engineering and exploring myself with various approaches.
-Besides that, I write blogs, make youtube content.
-Currently, learning DSA with <a href="https://github.com/kunal-kushwaha">Kunal Kushwaha</a>, a wonderfull mentor.
+Besides that, I develop FLutter apps, write blogs, make youtube content.
 I've been looking forward to be a software engineer.
 But there is an another me to whom photography and filmmaking is quite a passion and he posts his own content on social media.
 You can reach me out througth <a href="mailto:sarkartanmay393@gmail.com"> Email </a> or <a href="https://www.twitter.com/sarkartanmay393">Twitter</a>.</b> </p>

  <h3 align="center">Reach me @ <br><br>